 Wärtsilä has a long history and extensive experience in the design, construction and turn-key supply of power plants in the 4-600 MW range, running on gas, heavy fuel oil or light fuel oil.
 We deliver over 50 power plant projects each year.

-At the end of 2012, Wärtsilä had close to 54 GW of power installed in power plants in 169 countries around the world.
+At the end of 2013, Wärtsilä had over 55 GW of installed capacity in power plants in 169 countries around the world.
 Here you will find a few example projects we have delivered to our customers.